Should Kerberos login happen without interaction?

 If the user has a valid kerberos ticket, the user shouldn't be stopped on authentic, the sso process should continue by itself, for a fully-automatic experience.
 (This may also imply that the Kerberos tab should never be displayed, as it would then only appear when the user doesn't have a ticket anyway.

-#1 Updated by Benjamin Dauvergne almost 5 years ago
+Updated by Benjamin Dauvergne over 8 years ago

 It currently works like that using the